mollie/api-documentation/source/reference/v2/payments-api/create-payment.rst

        If a routing array is supplied, it must contain one or more :doc:`routing objects </reference/v2/payments-api/get-payment-route>` with the following parameters:

+       .. note:: You can only use routing trough OAuth Authentication

        .. list-table::
           :widths: auto